Applications are now open! Apply now and tell your friends.

 Other Training Opportunities

-We know that Spring 2018 feels like a long way away.
-In the meantime, we encourage you to browse our website and other resources to learn more about composting.
+While you wait for the next Master Composter course, we encourage you to browse our website and other resources to learn more about composting.
 Contact us as below anytime with your big, little, urgent, or crazy composting questions (we pretty much guarantee you we’ve heard it before, whether basic or weird and wonderful).
 If you’re more of an in-person learner, we do regularly offer public talks on both backyard and vermicomposting.
 Check them out here, or watch our Events page!
 You can also sign up for notifications about when we will be offering the next set of presentations.